Pecnut/stokesian-dynamics/README.md

 correction to
 [Brady, Phillips, Lester & Bossis, 1988](https://doi.org/10.1017/S0022112088002411).
 Dynamic simulation of hydrodynamically interacting suspensions. *Journal of Fluid Mechanics* **195**, 257–280.
 Figure 1.

 A simple cubic array sediments vertically under a constant force.
 The velocity is measured for different particle concentrations.
-Vary the concentration by altering the periodic box size and the cubic lattice size.
+Vary the concentration by altering the cubic lattice size.

 Note that a periodic domain is activated by setting `box_bottom_left` and `box_top_right` to be different in **input_setups.py**.
 Make sure `how_far_to_reproduce_gridpoints` ≥ 2 for accurate results.